ScottJensen7/FENDP4/README.md

-#Project 3 Frogger Game
+# Project 4 Classic Arcade Game
-#####by Scott Jensen, March 10, 2016
+##### by Scott Jensen, March 10, 2016

 In this game we have a Player and Enemies.
 The goal of the player is to reach the water, without colliding into any one of the enemies.
-The player starts at the bottom middle of the scene on the grassy patch, and can move left, right, up and down.
+The player starts at the bottom middle of the scene on the grassy patch, and can move left, right, up and down, using the arrow keys.
 The enemies move in randomally varying speeds from left to right on the paved block portion of the scene.
 Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
 Once the player reaches the water the game is won.

 See about extra credit funtionality below!

-###Files, Dependencies, and Use
+### Files, Dependencies, and Use

 This project depends on the following files and needs a browser to display the index.html page.